Adarsh5120u/OffTheCuff-Replica/README.md

 Open `index.html` in Chrome or Edge.
 Allow microphone access when asked.

-## Deploy (GitHub Pages)

-1. Create a new repository on GitHub and push this folder to it.
-2. In the repo: Settings → Pages → under "Build and deployment", set Source to "Deploy from a branch", pick `main` and `/ (root)`, and save.
-3. After a minute your app is live at `https://<your-username>.github.io/<repo-name>/`.

 Open that URL in Safari on iPhone and use Share → Add to Home Screen for a full-screen app.
 HTTPS is required for microphone access, which GitHub Pages provides automatically.

 ## Browser notes